 Educational requirements for this position are based on a number of factors, including the school district, state, and position.
 These requirements range from a high school diploma to an associate's degree.
 Certification is required in some states.

-Key skills needed to become an educational paraprofessional include nurturing demeanor, people skills, patience, communication skills, spreadsheet software, data entry software, and educational software.
+Key skills needed to become an educational paraprofessional include nurturing demeanor, people skills, patience, communication skills, and knowledge of spreadsheet software, data entry software, and educational software.

 According to the U.S. Bureau of Labor Statistics, the median wages as of 2015 for teacher's assistants were $24,900 a year.

 Since there are several ways to get into this field, let's take a look at the steps that can start you on the path to becoming an educational paraprofessional.